szledan/gepard/README.md

 ## For developers

-We use the fork model.
-If you want to contributing to gepard then you need to use it. ([GitHub help] (https://help.github.com/articles/working-with-forks/))
+Contribution to the project is done by using the fork model. ([GitHub help] (https://help.github.com/articles/working-with-forks/))

-After you _fork_ and _clone_ the Gepard, you will need to install more dependencies for contributing.
+After you _fork_ and _clone_ the Gepard repository, you will need to install more dependencies for contributing.
 ```
 ./tools/scripts/install-deps.sh --developer
 ```

 #### Our contributing process is:

-1. Create a branch with a name like these: `fix-min-compute`, `15-canvas2d-path`, etc.
+1. Create a branch with a name like: `fix-min-compute`, `15-canvas2d-path`, etc.

     ```
-    git checkout -b my-fisrt-patch
+    git checkout -b my-first-patch
     ```

     Note: About the branch naming in Gepard.
-If you work on an [issue](https://github.com/GepardGraphics/gepard/issues) from Gepard then recommanded to start your branchname with the issue number.
+If you work on an [issue](https://github.com/GepardGraphics/gepard/issues),  then it is recommended to start your branchname with the issue number.

 2. Create your patch.

     Note: Please use `sign-off` in every commits.
 Git usage: `git commit -s|--sign-off` (https://git-scm.com/docs/git-commit).

 4. If you are ready, create a _Pull request_ (PR) to the `GepardGraphics/gepard/master`.
-(If you know who works on that topic, you should assign her/him.)
+(If you know a reviewer who works on that topic, then you should assign her/him, otherwise leave it unassigned.)

 5. Your PR will be approved if you get 2 __lgtm__-s from the [reviewers](https://github.com/orgs/GepardGraphics/teams/gepard-reviewers).